 - Spent at least 330 full days outside of the U.S. during a 12-month period OR

 - Was a bona fide resident of a foreign country (or countries) for a full tax year"

 If you are a resident alien who is from a country which has a tax treaty with the US, and was a bonafide resident of another country for the calendar year, you are also exempt from securing health insurance.

 What will happen when you file your taxes is that you will be deemed exempt, which means you are automatically considered to have secured minimal coverage.
 The IRS also notes that, "minimum essential coverage includes a group health plan provided by an overseas employer.”
 So, if you have a group plan that is ACA compliant, then you should not have to worry about securing a compliant plan.

 One thing exempt Americans need to be aware of

 In truth, almost all American expats living in China will be exempt from securing an ACA compliant plan, but there is something you still need to consider and that is if you are planning to repatriate back to the US, as technically, you will need to have an ACA plan when you move back.

 Beyond that, if you do head back to the US for a short holiday (less than 35 days), and need to seek medical attention, you will be required to pay full price.
-This is obviously something you would like to avoid, and one of the best ways to do so is by securing an international health insurance plan that provides coverage in the US.
+This is obviously something you would like to avoid, and one of the preferred ways to do so is by securing an international health insurance plan that provides coverage in the US.